Sara Duterte: Confidential funds controversy

 During the plenary deliberations for the 2024 national budget in September 2023, Duterte requested Congress for confidential and intelligence funds worth for the OVP and for the DepEd.
 DepEd defended the use of confidential funds, stating that it was for gathering information and intelligence.
 The request would later be scrutinized by both chambers of Congress.
 Duterte dismissed claims that these funds were used inappropriately.
 She also defended the use of confidential funds, and branded critics against it as enemies of peace and the nation.
 In November 2023, Duterte eventually dropped both of her requests for confidential funds in response to the request being "divisive".

 In 2024, the lower chamber's Committee on Good Government and Public Accountability started investigations against the vice president's alleged misuse of funds after the approval of the 2025 OVP budget was deferred.
 On September 25, a former DepEd undersecretary alleged that Duterte gave out cash gifts worth thousand monthly; later on, another former official also came forward, claiming that they received similar envelopes but had stopped by late 2023, around the same time the issue of confidential funds was raised.
 By November 2024, acknowledgement receipts from her offices submitted to the COA were revealed.
 Several lawmakers have expressed their doubts on the authenticity of the receipts, highlighting irregularities such as uncommon and allegedly fictitious names as well as discrepancies in the dates and signatures.
 Duterte claimed that she has not seen the receipts.
 On December 9, 2024, the Philippine Statistics Authority reported that the names of 60% of the 677 individuals that were named as recipients of confidential funds from DepEd had no records in the national civil registry.

+On December 5, 2025, Commission on Audit released the 2024 audit report, that there were no findings of loss or wastage of government funds or property of the financial statements of Duterte as of December 31, 2024.
+In April 2026, Ramil Madriaga, a former security aide of vice president Duterte, claimed that Duterte's 125 million confidential funds from her December 2022 withdrawal were used within one day, and not 11 days as indicated by the records.